leevg/leevg/README.md

 My name is Vitalii Li.

-I'm a curious web developer with a strong interest in .NET, microservices, NoSQL and backend in general.
+I'm a curious web developer with a strong interest in .NET.
+Python, microservices, NoSQL and backend in general.

 I'm an extravert.
 I like to buld stuff that helps people and makes them happier. 🙂